redhat-cop/gitops-catalog/openshift-ai/INFO.md

 * Ability to add Custom Images
 * Ability to leverage accelerators (such as NVIDIA GPU)
 * Data Science Pipelines (including Elyra notebook interface)
-* Model Serving using ModelMesh and Kserve.
+* Model Serving using ModelMesh and KServe.
 * Ability to use other runtimes for serving
 * Model Monitoring
 * Distributed workloads (KubeRay, CodeFlare, Kueue, Training Operator)